PUBLISHED IN THE SUNDAY NEWS ‘Livestock Markets’ by Muhle M. Masuku 02/10/11

 The livestock industry was not spared; firstly, the post independence era saw scores of whites leave abruptly and secondly, the land redistribution exercise that had the same effect and thirdly, the recent economic down turn that saw massive brain drain to the diaspora.

-A FAO text says, particularly in its early days, Zimbabwefaced some fairly serious problems, especially the loss of experienced staff between 1981 and 1985.
+A FAO text says, particularly in its early days, Zimbabwe faced some fairly serious problems, especially the loss of experienced staff between 1981 and 1985.
 As a result, both institutional memory and technical expertise in dealing with farmers were lost.
 This was compounded by the arrival of new staff who had limited practical knowledge of dealing with farmers and providing technical expert advice.

+The problem resurfaced again in the last decade.
+In a recent interview, the Matebeleland North Provincial Agricultural and Extension Officer, Mr. Dumisani Nyoni mentioned what I feel resonates with all agricultural institutions that “Staff exodus due to economic meltdown and political instability robbed AGRITEX of its technical expertise and institutional memory.
+Agricultural colleges produce agricultural scientists largely equipped with biological sciences and not extension work.
+As students, they don’t learn the sociology, philosophy and psychology of the farming communities, subjects they only come across during in-service training.”
 He reiterated that practice is the best teacher and that it takes four to five years to produce a mature Agricultural extension worker.
 Therefore it follows that millions of dollars are lost through paying unproductive personnel, largely due to inexperience and lack of mentorship at the workplace.
 I can confirm that some radarlessinstitutions are just perambulating without any set goals, operating like misguided missiles endangering the lives of internal and external publics, reminiscent of the Shakespearian ‘meteors of a troubled haven.’
 There is a leadership crisis at various levels of agricultural institutions.
 Surely henceforth, we need definite institutional directions lest we continue in this disastrous course.

 A large contingent of experienced managers, officers and even general hands were hoodwinked into believing that the grass is always greener across the borders, and today are scavenging and believe me, ready to catch the first flight, at the slightest hint of a job back home.
 The most effective speech is not a sermon but a witness, so take it from me because I have been there.